-The Howard Watson Trail, part of the Bluewater Trails, runs from Sarnia to Camlachie (at Mandaumin).
+The Howard Watson Trail, part of the Bluewater Trails network of trails, runs from Sarnia to Camlachie (at Mandaumin).
 It is a multi-use, non-motorised trail, 16 km in length.

-Did you know?
 Until 1967, the Howard Watson trail was a rail line owned by CN Rail.
 From 1967 to 1982 it lay unused until a forward thinking Councillor by the name of Howard Watson approached Lambton Wildlife Inc (LWI) querying whether there would be interest in the land as a potential hiking trail.

 Much back ‘n forth and short tempered debates ensued, between parties opposed to the idea and proponents of a trail.
 And after extraordinary effort by many individuals, we now enjoy the current day natural trail known as The Howard Watson Trail.

-Bluewater Trails Committee, the caretakers of the trail, was formed in 1999.
+The Bluewater Trails Committee, the caretakers of the trail, was formed in 1999.
 Its job is to oversee trails throughout Sarnia including The Howard Watson Trail.
-This committee is run by volunteers and chaired currently by Tony Barrand with one city council representative (Mike Kelch) and two city staff.
+The committee is run by volunteers and chaired currently by Tony Barrand with one city council representative (Mike Kelch) and two city staff.